dalenewman/JunkDrawer/README.md

 of variation](http://en.wikipedia.org/wiki/Coefficient_of_variation)
 is declared the winner.

-I'm no statistician, but from what I gather, taking the delimiter with the lowest coefficient of variation gives us the most consistent delimiter across all lines.
+I'm no statistician, but I gather taking the delimiter with the lowest coefficient of variation provides the most consistent delimiter in the records.

 ### Column Names

-We don&#39;t know if the first record is column names, or just another record.
+We don't know if the first record is column names, or just another record.
 So, it is split by the winning delimiter and run through a series of tests: